fusion-energy/cad_to_dagmc/docs/quickstart.md

 ```

 :::{note}
-The `unstructured_volumes` parameter specifies which volumes should have a tetrahedral
+On the GMSH backend, the `unstructured_volumes` parameter specifies which volumes should
-volume mesh created.
+have a tetrahedral volume mesh created.
 It accepts volume IDs (int) or material tag names (str).
 Material
 tags are resolved to all volumes that have that tag.
 By exporting both meshes in a
 single call, the surface triangles of the DAGMC geometry will exactly match the
 boundary faces of the volume mesh.